 Corrected entry: When Kevin is photographing Jane they both mention 27 weddings and dresses.
 On her wedding day Jane's states that she put on her 28th dress.
 Since the goth wedding occurred after Kevin had photographed her, and we know Jane is highly detail oriented, she would have told Kevin she had been in 26 weddings and was about to be in her 27th.
 Given all the details she readily provided about the other gowns it seems odd she didn't mention something about the goth-themed wedding.

-New this month Correction: Kevin doesn't visit Jane's apartment until after the goth wedding (which is the first time Tess and George talk about how to sign "love" and before they get engaged) The goth wedding attire is actually hanging on the right door when Kevin sees the closet for the first time.
+Correction: Kevin doesn't visit Jane's apartment until after the goth wedding (which is the first time Tess and George talk about how to sign "love" and before they get engaged) The goth wedding attire is actually hanging on the right door when Kevin sees the closet for the first time.
 Jane would in fact have all 27 dresses in her closet by then.

 Corrected entry: In the office scene when Tess meets Pedro, Jane's ponytail is tightly curled (as though with a curler).
 But by the time she and the others have arrived at the baseball game, her ponytail is completely straight.